folke/which-key.nvim/README.md

 # 💥 Which Key

-**WhichKey** is a lua plugin for Neovim 0.5 that displays a popup with possible keybindings of the command you started typing.
+**WhichKey** is a lua plugin for Neovim 0.5 that displays a popup with possible key bindings of the command you started typing.
 Heavily inspired by the original [emacs-which-key](https://github.com/justbur/emacs-which-key) and [vim-which-key](https://github.com/liuchengxu/vim-which-key).

 ![image](https://user-images.githubusercontent.com/292349/116439438-669f8d00-a804-11eb-9b5b-c7122bd9acac.png)

 ## ✨ Features

-* opens a poup with suggestions to complete a key binding
+* opens a popup with suggestions to complete a key binding
 * works with any setting for [timeoutlen](https://neovim.io/doc/user/options.html#'timeoutlen'), including instantly (`timeoutlen=0`)
-* works correctly with builtin keybindings
+* works correctly with built-in key bindings
 * works correctly with buffer-local mappings
 * extensible plugin architecture
-* builtin plugins:
+* built-in plugins:
   + **marks:** shows your marks when you hit one of the jump keys.
   + **registers:** shows the contents of your registers
   + **presets:** builtin keybinding help for `motions`, `text-objects`, `operators`, `windows`, `nav`, `z` and `g`
+  + **spelling:** spelling suggestions inside the which-key popup

 ## ⚡️ Requirements